A summary of the Tech Valleys Strategic Advisory Group's purpose.

 Ways of working/secretariat

 Meetings will normally be held virtually.
-Should face to face meetings be required, the general office, Ebbw Vale will be made available.
+Should face to face meetings be required, a room can be used in the general office, Ebbw Vale.
 The group will be guided by a work programme determined by the Tech Valleys Sponsor Group and reflect input from members of the advisory group.

 To facilitate openness, the contents of documents and discussions during group meetings must be treated in confidence.
 Documentation and other information provided to the group should remain confidential, and should not be disclosed unless Welsh Government has given prior written consent to the release of information.